Editor’s note: This post was originally published on 2/19/15 and has been updated for accuracy and comprehension.

 Develop strong leadership skills.

-In addition to the many qualities you need for success, there are six main leadership skills that can help you reach your full potential.
+In addition to the many qualities you need for success, there are five main leadership skills that can help you and your team reach full potential.

 Great leaders know how to say things like: